Nurses are the Heart and Soul of Your Care Team

 Recognized by the American Nurses Credentialing Center, Magnet Recognition® is the highest nursing honor an organization can receive.

-Magnet-recognized organizations empower nurses and recognize the invaluable potential of nurses to lead health care change.
+Magnet-recognized organizations empower nurses and celebrate the invaluable potential of nurses to lead to meaningful health care change.

-Happy nurses make healthier patients, and we are dedicated to providing the highest quality patient care for years to come.
+Happy nurses make healthier patients, and we remain dedicated to providing the highest quality patient care for years to come.

 Empowerment Through Shared Leadership